IBM/iot-cloud-ai-tutorial/tutorial/3-NODERED.md

 1. Log in to [IBM Cloud](https://cloud.ibm.com/).
 1. Click **View all** in the **Resource summary** card to open your [resource list](https://cloud.ibm.com/resources).
 1. Expand the **Apps** menu and click the name of the entry whose **Product** reads `Cloud Application`.
-1. In the **App details** screen, click the **Visit App URL** link to open your Node-RED app.
+1. In the **App details** screen, click the **App URL** link to open your Node-RED app.
 1. In the Node-RED welcome screen, click the **Go to your Node-RED flow editor** and provide your login credentials to open the web IDE.
 1. Click the :beetle: icon (bug) in the top right corner to open the **Debug** tab.
 1. On your Android phone, open the **IoTool** app.
 1. In the app dashboard (main screen), press the **Play** icon (triangle) on the top right to start a measurement.
 1. On the Node-RED editor screen, note the JSON objects appearing periodically in the **Debug** tab on the right.
 1. On your Android phone, press the **Stop** icon (square) on the top right to stop the measurement.
-1. Pick one JSON object and click the `>` icon to expand it and open its contents.
+1. Pick one JSON object from the debug tab and click the `>` icon to expand it and open its contents.
 You should see something similar to the example below.

     ```JSON
     {
-        "topic":"iot-2/type/DEV_TYPE/id/DEV_ID/evt/accel/fmt/json",
+        "topic":"iot-2/type/android/id/phone/evt/accel/fmt/json",
         "payload":{
             "d":{
-                "AccelerometerX@Device":-0.935272216796875,
+                "AccelerometerX@StarterSensor":-0.935272216796875,
-                "AccelerometerY@Device":5.72149658203125,
+                "AccelerometerY@StarterSensor":5.72149658203125,
-                "AccelerometerZ@Device":7.0712890625,
+                "AccelerometerZ@StarterSensor":7.0712890625,
                 "AccelerometerAbsolute@Device":9.14403555675171
             }
         },